 Meaning: Strength represents our fortitude to live life, overcome struggles, and persevere; the journey through life will require strength to live fully and completely.
 Strength, as an archetype, is the eighth lesson for the Fool, showing us that life is a marathon and not a sprint.
 We must find the strength within that will help us survive and thrive in life.
-Symbolism: A young maiden strokes the head of a lion.
+Symbolism: A young maiden strokes the head of a wolf.
 They are symbols of civilization and instinct co-existing and supporting one another.
-The infinity symbol above them indicates the relationship is eternal.
-Her white robe represents innocence, and her garland belt and robe are symbols of abundance.
-She greets the lion with compassion and he will be her protector.
-Upright: power, courage, compassion, and gentle strength.
-Reversed: weakness, anger, abuse of power, and threat The Hermit (IX)
+The maiden greets the wolf with compassion; he will be her protector.
+Upright: power, courage, compassion, and gentle strength Reversed: weakness, anger, and abuse of power The Hermit (IX)

-Meaning: The Hermit represents our pursuit for personal truth in a world of competing truths.
+Meaning: The Hermit represents our individual pursuit for personal truth in a world of competing truths.
 The Hermit archetype is the ninth encounter for the Fool, teaching us that sometimes we must detach from the flow of life to discover ourselves, bringing what we learn in isolation back into the world of social connections.
-Symbolism: A elderly man travels across a stark landscape with his lamp lighting the way.
+Symbolism: A elderly man travels across a stark landscape with his torch lighting the way.
 He travels forward in search of truth.
-His hood covers his head and his head is tilted downward, both representing the solemn pursuit of truth.
-His staff is both for his support on the long journey and defense against any threats.
-The grey robe symbolizes neutrality and the absence of emotion; he will learn what he learns and accept the truth no matter what is revealed.
+His staff is for his support on the long journey and defense against any threats.
 Upright: introspection, discovery, wisdom, truth-seeking, and taking time away from society Reversed: loneliness, escapism, depression, and being cast out Wheel of Fortune (X)

 Meaning: The Wheel of Fortune represents experiences and circumstances outside our control.
 The Wheel of Fortune archetype is the tenth encounter for the Fool, indicating that we exist in a dance between Fate and Free Will.
-This card teaches the lessons of Fate, the external world, and how others with more power than us force us to react.
-Symbolism: The wheel itself contains numerous symbols of power.
-At the top is a sphinx with a sword, showing both the mystery and "decisiveness" of life experience.
-A serpent is to the left of the wheel, and a demonic looking spirit is to the right, under the wheel.
-One symbolizes the potential for sudden death and the other the "wicked" power of free will.
-Four angelic beings represent the fixed signs of the Zodiac: a lion for Leo, the bull for Taurus, the woman for Aquarius, and the griffin for Scorpio.
+This card teaches the lessons of Fate, the external world, and how others with more power force us to react.
+Symbolism: A medicine wheel floats in the sky, indicating the role of dreams and fate in the lives of the people.
+Spirit animals and gods occupy each corner of the card, reminding the native people that worldly and divine forces impact them.
 Upright: what is inevitable, destiny, and the passage of time Reversed: misfortune, powerlessness, and unpleasant circumstances Justice (XI)

 Meaning: Justice represents detached decision-making, logic, and the power of knowledge outside emotions.
 Justice, as an archetype, is the eleventh teacher for the Fool, showing us the importance of objectivity and analysis for determining outcomes and making important decisions.
 Life can be fair if we act with integrity.
-Symbolism: A stern woman sits ready to receive complaints and solve disputes.
-She holds a scale in one hand, representing fairness and logical analysis, which she will use to make her determinations.
-The sword in the other hand indicates, that once a decision is made, she will offer a clear and final answer that will be accepted and honored.
-Her crown is less ornate than that of the Empress, Emperor, Hierophant, and Chariot, showing that her role is among the people, not leading them.
+Symbolism: A young warrior is prepared to receive complaints and solve disputes.
+He holds a scale in one hand, representing fairness and logical analysis, which he will use to make his determinations.
+The arrow in the other hand symbolizes clarity, which he will use to give a final answer that will be accepted and honored.
 Upright: detached decision-making, responsibility, consequences, cause and effect, and logic Reversed: injustice, missing information, indecision, and bureaucracy The Hanged Man (XII)

 Meaning: The Hanged Man represents knowing sacrifice, when we realize we must accept a short-term difficulty for a long-term gain.
 The Hanged Man archetype is the twelfth encounter for the Fool, showing us the importance of devotion, surrender, and sacrifice as ways forward that are just as powerful as the willfulness of the Chariot lesson.
-Symbolism: A young man hangs upside down, but appears relaxed and calm.
-He knows he must wait and learn by being patient, as well as by changing his perspective, which is what happens when viewing the world from a reversed position.
+Symbolism: A young man hangs upside down.
+He knows he must wait and learn by being patient, as well as by changing his perspective, which is what happens when you view the world from a reversed position.
 The light around his head symbolizes the insight and wisdom he gains from his changed viewpoint.
 Upright: knowing sacrifice, change in perspective, and patience Reversed: helplessness, impatience, confusion, and selfishness Death (XIII)